Topsort/openapi/README.md

 recommend our clients to use these specifications to generate supported client libraries and server scaffolding.
 This would provide a consistent and robust developer experience across languages.

+You can additionally consume the entire Topsort OpenAPI spec available [here][openapi-ts].

 ## Validating the file

 - Use [prettier][prettier] to format the documents: `bunx prettier -w`